feroult/yawp-site/guides/getting-started/your-first-api.md

 mvn yawp:devserver
 ~~~

-After the development server starts, you can play with the __Person__ endpoint APIs with cURL.
+After the development server starts, you can play with the __Person__ endpoint's APIs using cURL.
 To create a person,
 execute in a shell:

 ~~~ bash